La Seigneurie

-La Seigneurie is the traditional residence of the Seigneur of Sark.
-The Seigneur is the head of Sark in the Channel Islands.
+La Seigneurie is the traditional residence of the seigneur of Sark.
+The seigneur is the head of Sark in the Channel Islands.

 Michael Beaumont, 22nd Seigneur of Sark, and his wife, Diana, moved from the Seigneurie to a smaller cottage on their estate when frail health triggered a need for a smaller residence that was better suited to aging residents.
-In 2009, Michael Beaumont agreed to allow David Synnott and his wife to live in the Seigneurie for ten years, in return for making some renovations.
+In 2009, Michael Beaumont agreed to allow David Synnott and his wife to live in the Seigneurie for ten years in return for making some renovations.

 Michael Beaumont died on 3 July 2016 and was succeeded by his eldest son, Major Christopher Beaumont.

-Both the house and the gardens of the Seigneurie were open to the public as of 2018.
+Both the house and the gardens of the Seigneurie are open to the public as of 2018.